Code-Institute-Submissions/MileStoneProject-2/Readme.md

 ## Credits

 ### Content

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+The information I have found for this project regarding the band was found on Wikipedia. https://en.wikipedia.org/wiki/The_Monkees

 ### Media

+I was provided images, audio files and video files from the code instute for this task.

 ### Acknowledgements